A cheap website might not be the answer

 But although these searches are for car repairs in the right area, they’re not Ian’s target customers anyway.
 Therefore we need to look at communicating specific services in specific locations.

 Let’s looks at his business again.
-The services he provides include fixing bodywork damage, bumper scuff repairs, stone chips repairs, alloy wheel refurbishments, and car upholstery repairs.
+The services Ian provides include fixing bodywork damage, bumper scuff repairs, stone chips repairs, alloy wheel refurbishments, and car upholstery repairs.
 In fact he has recently added plastic welding for dashboard repairs to his portfolio.

 Ian is also mobile... he travels to the customer instead of them coming to him.
+So that's another USP to communicate.

 The towns and villages he typically works in include Spalding, Moulton, Holbeach, Deeping, Crowland, Whaplode, Bourne and Boston.